ZecHub/zechub/site/guides/RaspberryPi4FullNode.md

 ### Connect remotely to your Raspberry Pi 4

+* We now need to connect to your Raspberry Pi 4.
+Things we need:

+     * Username and pw (from previous step)
+     * IP address so we can use SSH
+     * Monitor,mouse and keyboard (optional)

      * Two ways to find your IP address are via your router admin page, or with nmap.
 If using the router, it depends on which manufactor and I'll defer those details to a quick google search.
      * For nmap, first make sure it is installed: